Percival Perry, 1st Baron Perry

 Percival Lea Dewhurst Perry, 1st Baron Perry KBE (18 March 1878 – 17 June 1956) was an English motor vehicle manufacturer who served as chairman of Ford Motor Company Limited in Britain for 20 years from its incorporation in 1928, completing almost a lifetime's work with Henry Ford.
-He also led the establishment of Slough Estates.
+He also led the establishment of Segro.

 Background and education

 Percival Perry was born in Bristol, the third son of Alfred Thomas Perry and Elizabeth (née Wheeler).
 He won a scholarship to King Edward VI's Grammar School, Birmingham which he attended 1889–1894 then joined a solicitor's office but was unable to continue law studies from lack of funds.